 Are you one of those product managers who still use spreadsheets, text documents, Photoshop mockups and PowerPoint presentations?

-Learn about the product managment tools that should be included in any product management workflow, from the definition of the strategy and objectives, the planning of launches and sprints, to the collection of feedback from users and customers.
+Learn about the product management tools that should be included in any product management workflow, from the definition of the strategy and objectives, the planning of launches and sprints, to the collection of feedback from users experiences and customers.

 Keeping track of a product creation and/or launching project is the foundation of product management.